solid-contrib/information/solid-events.md

 - presentation host

 # Venue
 Partnering with existing meetups or organisations that regularly host events has the benefit of learning from their experience and benefit from their existing setup.
+Make sure to select a venue that can accommodate the amount of people you expect with sufficient tables and chairs.

 # Equipment
 Organising a projector, sound system, and laptop for displaying the presentation in advance is important for a smooth running event.
 Make sure you have the right cables and preferably do a trial run before the event.
 If you partner with a venue that is familiar with hosting events, make sure to know who to contact about equipment setup.